 Early Entry Design & Technology

-Early entry Product Design students will have a skills-based year in year 9 that will enable them to work confidently and independently on their GCSE coursework and will gain improved foundation knowledge of the theory topics they will further explore in years 10 and 11.
+Early entry Product Design and Graphics students will have a skills-based year in year 9 that will enable them to work confidently and independently on their GCSE coursework and will gain improved foundation knowledge of the theory topics they will further explore in years 10 and 11.

 Projects will be creative, fun, design and make tasks that will be a mixture of traditional skills, Computer Aided Design and Manufacture (CAD/CAM).
 We cover the core theory elements for the GCSE to facilitate greater understanding and recall for the written exam they will sit at the end of their GCSE.